chrisvizes/chrisvizes.github.io/_posts/2025-02-24-refactoring.md

 ```

 Logical CTEs
-:Working with the import CTEs
+: Working with the import CTEs

 Final CTEs
-:The _final_ product of the script
+: The _final_ product of the script

 Simple Select Statement
-:I was unconvinced on this part, but it's a simple `select * from <final CTE>` and apparently this makes life easier down the line
+: I was unconvinced on this part, but it's a simple `select * from <final CTE>` and apparently this makes life easier down the line

-**Now our script can be read, top down**